 Pretend to be someone selling a medicine at the market.
-Say that the medicine cures baldness and also helps you grow more hair and also makes you smarter and also makes you have more children and also makes women (or men) laikim yu tumas.
-Sell the product - "only K50 a bottle - I only have three bottles left so don't miss out".
-Say that "brata bilong mi em i wanpela dokta boi na em i tok pinis em i trupela marasin".
+Say "my medicine cures baldness and makes you smarter and makes you have more children and helps with birth control and makes women (or men) laikim yu tumas.
+It only costs K50 a bottle.
+I only have three bottles left so don't miss out.
+Brata bilong mi em i wanpela dokta boi olsem na em i tok pinis em i trupela marasin.
+I can sell it for thousands of kina each bottle tasol mi sori long yupela so I want to give you first chance".

 After you have tried to sell the medicine ask if there is anyone who wants to buy the medicine?
 Ask participants how they would respond?